 For my body, I love using their xeracalm body balm right out of the shower, it makes my skin hydrated and so soft.

-Other French pharmacy products by the brand that I love include these antioxidant sheet masks which are very fun to do but can scare your significant other if you don’t warn them in advance.
+Other French pharmacy products by Avène that I love include these antioxidant sheet masks which are very fun to do but can scare your significant other if you don’t warn them in advance.
 Their hydrance cream is incredible for dry skin, they also have a light version if you don’t need the heavy moisturizer.
 I was lucky enough to find this with SPF when I was in Paris in January which is a French exclusive.
 If you find yourself in France, I highly recommend picking up the hydrance cream with SPF.

-Avène is a brand that is high on my list in terms of favorites and I keep exploring and trying new products.
+Avène is a brand that is high on my list in terms of favorites, and I keep exploring and trying new products.
 This is the one brand I purchased on my last trip to Paris.

-La Roche-Posay is a dermatologist-recommended brand that has a range of products great for sensitive skin.
+La Roche-Posay is a dermatologist-recommended brand with a range of products for sensitive skin.
 If you are looking for anti-aging products hyaluronic acid found in their serums is one of the active ingredients that will give you a plumping effect on your skin.
 I found the prices to be fairly comparable to the US when I was last in Paris so keep this in mind if you have your heart set on La Roche Posay items while you are in France.

 This is a very popular brand that is available in the US at places such as Target, Walgreens, Ulta, and Dermstore.